KostiantynPetrochuk/To-Do-App-TS/README.md

-Last change:
+Last changes:
-  -add eslint and prettier(fix tabs, quotes etc.);
+  -added eslint and prettier(fixed tabs, quotes etc.);
   -changed "status" on "isDone" for TaskType;
-  -remove handlers from every tasks and add it for tasks parent container;
+  -removed handlers from every tasks and added it for tasks parent container;
   -used "createAction" and "createReducer" from @reduxjs/toolkit;
   -removed handler "handleToggle" from checkboxes;
+  -added "useCallback" for handlers;
+  -moved component "Task" on new file and added React.memo for him;